 - Ideal for company size: Mid-market and Enterprise

-CSV is a commonly used file format that contains numbers and texts in a spreadsheet format.
+CSV is a commonly used file format that contains numbers and text in a spreadsheet format.
 It's generally used for data transfer between various programs or apps.
 CSV files can be created, edited, and opened with Google Spreadsheets, Microsoft Excel, Numbers, or other similar programs.

 One thing to keep in mind, if you are using a Mac, ensure that the Number Format is set correctly before exporting your file as a CSV to avoid import issues: